Teddykavooh/Emir/README.md

   * ``Initialize sass - `npm run sass` ``

 * ***NOTE:***
-  * Currently, only affects the gallery page.
+  * Currently, only affects the carousel-slider and gallery page.